Reference-Free Sampling-Based Model Predictive Control: Discussion and Conclusion

-We presented a sampling-based MPC framework that enables reference-free locomotion by combining dual-space spline parameterization with diffusion-inspired noise annealing.
-In contrast to prior MPPI-inspired approaches that rely on thousands of GPU rollouts and/or gait priors, our method achieves real-time performance on standard CPU hardware with as few as 30 samples.
-Experiments on the Go2 quadruped demonstrate real-world behaviors ranging from adaptive gaits to jumping, while simulation studies showcase more complex acrobatics such as 180-degree turns, backflips, and handstand balancing.
-Additionally, successful transfer to the G1 humanoid in simulation demonstrates the discovery of bipedal walking without modification.
-These results highlight that diverse and dynamic locomotion strategies can emerge purely from high-level objectives, without reference tracking or pre-computed contact sequences.
+We presented a sampling-based MPC framework that enables reference-free locomotion by combining cubic Hermite spline parameterization with diffusion-inspired noise annealing.
+In contrast to prior MPPI approaches that rely on thousands of GPU rollouts and gait priors, our method achieves real-time performance on a CPU with as few as 30 samples.
+Experiments on the Go2 quadruped and G1 humanoid show that the same framework can produce diverse locomotion behaviors across tasks and robot morphologies without reference tracking or predefined contact sequences.

-By reducing computational demands and removing the need for handcrafted priors, our work demonstrates that a wide variety of locomotion strategies can emerge in real time.
-At the same time, the motions we obtain are not always fully optimized in terms of smoothness or efficiency.
-This limitation is an expected consequence of our design choice.
-Sampling spline control points in joint space and delegating torque-level execution to a PD controller reduces the search space, but also limits fine-grained optimization, since we do not optimize direct torque commands at every control step.
+A limitation of the current formulation is that the resulting motions are not always fully optimized with respect to smoothness or efficiency.
+This follows from our design choice to sample spline control points in joint space and delegate torque-level execution to a PD controller, which reduces the search space but also limits fine-grained optimization compared with direct torque optimization.

-Rather than a drawback, we view this as a tradeoff that makes the approach particularly useful as a motion discovery mechanism.
+This is a drawback of the present formulation, but also a trade-off that makes the approach useful as a motion-discovery mechanism.
 The framework provides a flexible source of candidate behaviors, contact sequences, and strategies that can serve as warm starts for higher-level solvers or be integrated into larger control pipelines.
-Future directions include improving the noise sampling scheme and combining our method with trajectory optimization or learning-based refinement to transform diverse exploratory motions into polished, task-specific controllers.
+Future directions include improving the noise sampling scheme and integrating our method with trajectory optimization or learning-based refinement to transform diverse exploratory motions into polished, task-specific controllers.